Pips Answer for Sunday, February 22, 2026

 Complete NYT Pips puzzle solution with interactive board and expert analysis.

-Click a domino below or a cell on the board to reveal
+Click a domino or a cell to reveal the answer

-Nyt Pips easy answer for 2026-02-22
+NYT Pips easy answer for 2026-02-22

-Answer for 2026-02-22
+Complete answer for 2026-02-22 (Easy)

 I started my morning by jumping into the Easy puzzle to get my brain moving.
 The first thing that caught my eye was that region at (1,0) which had a sum target of 0.
 That is basically a gift in Pips because it means the pip count there has to be zero.